5/15/2018 8 Comments

 It doesn't need to be perfect.
 It just needs to exist.

-People appreciate output more than ideas, and you will too.
+People appreciate output more than ideas,

 Do you have a dream project, but you're not sure how you'd even start?
 There's a chance that you may need to break it down.
 Take that hundred page epic comic, that beefy novel, that giant mural, that home redecoration station, and turn it into: